 In poorer countries, the harmful effects of corporate serfdom are more obvious because the government and people are weaker and therefore less able to withstand the predatory actions of corporations; but even the inhabitants of wealthy democratic countries are being increasingly reduced to a state of corporate serfdom and tyrannical corporate control over their lives.
 Nowhere is this trend more visible today than in the United States, where many Americans have surrendered, whether knowingly or not, more and more of their liberties to powerful corporations in the mistaken belief that this will make them better off, since private corporations operate in the “free” market, while governments, being monopolies, do not.

 First, they mean acknowledging and eliminating the sources of remote tyranny in our time.
-In contrast to the [U.S. Constitution] framers’ expectations, power has steadily gravitated from the people and elected governments to corporations, an entity they did not anticipate.
+In contrast to the [U.S. Constitution’s] framers’ expectations, power has steadily gravitated from the people and elected governments to corporations, an entity they did not anticipate.
 Subsequently, the courts have been wonderfully kind to corporations, making them fictionalized persons protected by the rights accorded to real people in the Bill of Rights.
 Congress and various administrations have become highly indebted to them, thereby giving monied interests an undeserved advantage over the public interest.
 The public is losing, or has already lost, control over much of the public commons, capital, information, airwaves, land, health care, employment, genetic information, and, if the acolytes of free trade have their way, the power to control our own economic affairs.
 Further, we the people are excluded from fundamental decisions about war and peace, nuclear weapons policy, and the growing number of decisions about technology in which there is some probability of infinite disaster.

 For nearly a half century, government at all levels has been under constant attack by the extreme right wing [in the United States] with the clear intention of eroding our capacity to create collective solutions to national and global problems.
 The assumption is now common that markets are “moral” but that publicly created political solutions are not.
 The result is a continuation of what a Republican president, Teddy Roosevelt, once described as “a riot of individualistic materialism, under which complete freedom for the individual . . . turned out in practice to mean perfect freedom for the strong to wrong the weak”.

 In the past, doctors bled their patients and prescribed other useless or harmful remedies for their patients’ problems because they didn’t understand how the human body functions and the true causes of sickness and disease.
 Today, there exists a group of individuals called economists who prescribe remedies that are comparable to the discontinued practice of bleeding because they too, like their ignorant medical predecessors, fail to understand what is really going on in the world.
 Instead of studying the real world, they prefer to theorize, and make logical deductions, about their idealized world of perfect competition, perfect knowledge, perfect labour mobility, individual rational utility maximizers, and so on, which many of them have mistaken for the real world.
-Like ancient quack doctors, many of whom did more harm than good to their patients because they were wedded to their false theories about the human body, these economic quack doctors likewise do more harm than good to the large groups of people they administer to because they are wedded to their false theories about human and economic behaviour.
+Like quack doctors in the past, many of whom did more harm than good to their patients because they were wedded to their false theories about the human body, these economic quack doctors likewise do more harm than good to the large groups of people to whom they administer because they are wedded to their false theories about human and economic behaviour.

 The way out of this morass is clear: just as the development of modern medicine liberated sick people from the dangers of false medical theories and practices, we need urgently to acquire a correct understanding of human behaviour in order to liberate ourselves from the dangers of false economic theories and practices.
 For only then will we be able to free ourselves from the growing and increasingly alarming state of corporate tyranny that is spreading its tentacles, like a giant, rapacious octopus, over the entire world.